 Maternity epilepsy toolkit1 available for free download.
 Designed to assist history taking; reduce risk, increase knowledge and awareness and provide a summary of management in pregnancy.
 For further information click: Professional page.
 This toolkit has been incorporated into the new RCM i-learn epilepsy in pregnancy module, Click: RCM i-learn.
-The first research project on the toolkit was submitted in Oct.
-18 and awaiting assessment.
+The first research project on the toolkit is being submitted for publication in February 2019.

 Founder of website: